SenZmaKi/Senpwai/README.md

 ## FAQ

 <details> <summary> Why did you make this? </summary>
-I couldn't afford wifi so I used my college wifi to download anime after class but batch downloading from streaming sites is a pain in the ass, you have to click billions of links just to download one episode, so I made Senpwai to help me and possibly others that face a similar problem.
+I couldn't afford wifi so I used my college wifi to batch download anime after class but batch downloading from streaming sites is a pain in the ass, you have to click billions of links just to download one episode, so I made Senpwai to help me and possibly others that face a similar problem.
 </details>